 Going forward from Jelly Bean onward, Sony will be taking over the project, and how they are going to be doing so is a great win for the community.
 The reasoning for moving the Xperia S out of AOSP makes a lot of sense.
 This is because Google can’t have non-Nexus devices in the AOSP for the long term.
 However, for an experiment like this, it was more plausible.

-Posted November 16, 2012 By: Former Writer
+Posted November 16, 2012 at 03:30 am by Former Writer

 Sony has done some interesting work with their Xperia devices.
 One of the more interesting software features they’ve begun implementing comes in the form of Small Apps.
 Small Apps are essentially floating window applications that open like windows on your computer.
 It’s similar to Galaxy Note 2 multi window feature.
 Now, some third party developers have gotten into Small Apps have released their own.